snowplow/documentation/docs/collecting-data/first-party-tracking/index.md

 ![enter_domain](images/Screenshot_enter_domain.png)

 ## Configuring DNS records
-In the next step, BDP Cloud will generate the required DNS records.
+In the next step, BDP will generate the required DNS records.
 This may take several minutes.

 When the records are ready, you will receive a confirmation by email.